cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

         :align: center

 #.
 To connect a web browser for the CDAP UI, you'll need to find the external IP addresses
-   and ports that the Docker instance is exposing.
+   and ports that the Docker host is exposing.
 The easiest way to do that is click on the *Settings* tab, and then the *Ports* tab:

      .. image:: ../../_images/kitematic/kitematic-5-links.png
         :width: 8in
         :align: center

 #.
-This shows that the CDAP instance is listening on the internal port ``9999`` within the
+This shows that the CDAP container is listening on the internal port ``9999`` within the
-   Docker instance, while the Docker instance exposes that port on the external IP address and port ``192.168.99.100:32769``.
-Enter that address into your system web browser to connect to the CDAP UI:
+   Docker host, while the Docker host proxies that port on the virtual machine IP address and port (``192.168.99.100:32769``).
+Enter that address and port into your system web browser to connect to the CDAP UI:

      .. image:: ../../_images/kitematic/kitematic-6-cdap-ui.png